How to select good planting seeds for your farm

 - Product qualities; different varieties have different market qualities such as thick skin, susceptibility to bruising, colour, longer shelf life among others.
 To make this choice, consider the reason you are farming.
 Is it for commercial or subsistence reason? if you are farming for the market go for a feature that promises the highest marketability.

-- Open-pollinated (OPV) or hybrid seed varieties.
+- Open-pollinated (OPV) vs hybrid seed varieties.
 To note is OPV seeds can be replanted to the third season and has a relatively lower yield than hybrid seeds.

 Resistances or Tolerances

 Though this is part of plant features above, it’s such a critical factor for yield and profitability.
 Climate change is a major threat to agricultural production today.
 It affects the severity and frequency of floods, droughts or pest’s infestations on your farm.
-Warmer and wetter habitats affect your plant productivity.
-To fight these threats, we modify seed varieties to build their tolerance against droughts, floods or specific pests and diseases.
+To fight those threats, plant a modified seed variety with tolerance to droughts, floods or specific pests and diseases.

 When shopping for certified seed, get one that has desired tolerance e.g drought tolerance/fast-maturing seeds as insurance for successful growth to maturity.
 This will cushion you from possible crop failure to either excessive rainfall, long dry periods, resistant weeds, diseases or pests.